-- (a) Minor and Major Subdivisions; and - (b) Major and minor changes to a Plan Commission approved site plan.
+- (a) Minor and Major Subdivisions; - Major and minor changes to a Plan Commission approved site plan; and - (c) Developmental Variances as part of Minor and Major Subdivision approval.

 (4) Rules of Procedure

 The Plan Commission must adopt Rules of Procedure concerning matters such as the filing of development review applications, the giving of public notice and the conduct of hearings.